 Protect Your Home From Brownouts

-Brownouts are an intentional or unintentional drop in voltage from utilities or other power sources that can cause damage to your home’s electronics.
-Brownouts can cause damage to insulation and cause unexpected electronic failure and the future.
+Brownouts are intentional or unintentional drops in voltage from utilities or other power sources that can cause damage to your home’s electronics.
+Brownouts can cause damage to insulation and cause unexpected electronic failure in the future.
 A sustained brownout could cause damage to electronic motors that are in everyday appliances, including washing machines, dryers, fans, air conditioners, refrigerators, and freezers.

 Prepare Your Home For Brownouts

 - Uninterruptible Power Supplies (UPS)

 These devices can protect against all power disturbances.
 These work by providing battery backup to critical electronics to protect them from sudden shutoffs.

 - Energy Storage

 Energy storage systems consist of batteries that provide backup during service interruptions.
 These can be used to power critical systems in your home.
 Energy storage systems can be paired with home solar power to become more energy independent.
 Utilities may offer incentives for energy storage systems.